nschloe/nschloe/README.md

-Nico from Berlin, math nerd and S+ tier software engineer.
+Nico from Berlin, math nerd and top-tier software engineer.

 ### Languages